translationalneuromodeling/tapas/tapas/PhysIO/README.txt

 - Current Release:

 PhysIO_Toolbox_13 (Code | Examples)
-April 25th, 2013
+August 19th, 2013

-revision: $Rev: 183$

-NOTE: Your main_ECG/PPU.m etc. scripts from previous versions (<=r159) will not work with this one any more.
-Please adapt one of the example scripts for your needs (~5 min of work).
-The main benefit of this version is a complete new variable structure that is more sustainable and makes the code more readible.
+revision: $Revision: 238 $

+Minor Release Notes
+- computation of heart and breathing rate in Philips/PPU/main_PPU.m
+- prefix of functions with tapas_*

-Release Notes:
+Last Major Release Notes:
 - complete modularization of readin/preprocessing/regressor creation for peripheral physiological data
 - manual selection of missed heartbeats in ECG/pulse oximetry (courtesy of Jakob Heinzle)
 - support for logfiles from GE scanners (courtesy of Steffen Bollmann, KiSpi Zuerich)
 - improved detection of pulse oximetry peaks (courtesy of Steffen Bollmann)
 - improved documentation
 - consistent function names (prefixed by "physio_")

+NOTE: Your main_ECG/PPU.m etc. scripts from previous versions (<=r159) will not work with this one any more.
+Please adapt one of the example scripts for your needs (~5 min of work).
+The main benefit of this version is a complete new variable structure that is more sustainable and makes the code more readible.

 Leading Programmer: Lars Kasper